 A new publication has been accepted at the ICTSS 2017.

-Richard Schumi, Priska Lang, Bernhard K. Aichernig, Willibald Krenn, and Rupert Schlick: “Checking Response-Time Properties of Web-Service Applications Under Stochastic User Profiles“, In 29th IFIP International Conference on Testing, Software and Systems (ICTSS 2017), Lecture Notes in Computer Science.
+Richard Schumi, Priska Lang, Bernhard K. Aichernig, Willibald Krenn, and Rupert Schlick: “Checking Response-Time Properties of Web-Service Applications Under Stochastic User Profiles“, In Testing Software and Systems – 29th IFIP WG 6.1 International Conference, (ICTSS 2017), St. Petersburg, Russia, October 9-11, 2017, Proceedings, volume 10533 of Lecture Notes in Computer Science.
 Springer, 2017.
-In press.
 (PDF)

 The paper will be presented at the 29th IFIP International Conference on Testing, Software and Systems (ICTSS 2017) in St-Petersburg, Russia (9-11 October 2017).